MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Assign players to a net will be drop down and move both event
  - Make player leave of or inavtive in the match day
  - Move team, or players to different event
+ - If coach password changes from an event update that password to every captain of the event

  - **Dashboard**
  - [Explanation video 1](https://www.loom.com/share/de95f56de7274ebca60c4e0605523c82)